according to the Times Higher Education’s ranking of the latest REF results (2021).

 This innovative degree builds on our reputation as one of the UK's leading art history departments.

-You'll study the history of art, which will be invaluable as you develop skills in curating galleries and art museums.
-You’ll go on a number of field trips to encounter objects in their various institutional settings.
+You'll study the history of art, which will be invaluable as you develop skills in curating in spaces such as museums, galleries, or other cultural and heritage sites, as well as in institutions outside of the art world.
+You may further have the opportunity to partake in field trips to encounter objects in their various institutional settings.

 As part of the degree, you'll study a range of art history and curatorial modules.
 Some of these will take place in a seminar room and others in museums and galleries.
 You will work both with staff from our department, many of whom are curators with an international reputation, and with museum and gallery professionals, from a range of our partner institutions, including: